• Menu

 The cure?

-The effective, long term cure to pulling on the leash is to teach the dog that walking nicely at your side gets results, and that pulling gets them nowhere.
+The effective, long term cure is to teach the dog that walking nicely at your side gets results, and that trying to charge off ahead of you gets them nowhere.

 It goes without saying that this is not a goal you can achieve in an afternoon!